 OK, so we know what it’s not.
-Let’s look some more at what improv training is, what it does, how it works, and how The Maydays do it.
+Let’s look at how improv in the workplace works, some more at what improv training is, what it does, and how The Maydays do it.
 By Richard Bradford

 The very fundamentals of improvisation are just great for business, because of something very special which happens during improv training.
 When applied to the world of work, improvisation puts people in touch with their true selves, it gets them focussed like you may never have seen them before.
 It has them laughing uncontrollably in their place of work, and it has them interacting with each other in new and fresh ways.
 Improv training frequently goes so far as to redefine working relationships and forge new friendships, where previously there was only a job description, process map and an organisation chart.

 Improv training is the antithesis of silo thinking, guarded remarks and ‘saying one thing then doing another’.
-Improv training breaks down boundaries, it build deep human connections and it helps people to become transparent and open, even at work.
+Improv in the workplace breaks down boundaries, it build deep human connections and it helps people to become transparent and open, even at work.

 Improv training – how it works